-Combined with daily sunscreen and a daily retinoid, get into the habit of using an active skin care line, and start early.
-The active ingredients in skin care products can be divided into: preventative, therapeutic, and specialty.
-Preventative ingredients are those, like topical antioxidants, that are best used long term to prevent skin aging.
-That is why it is important that you start early, and why later on people don’t see the dramatic improvement they might like if they are trying to repair significant aging changes by using topical antioxidants alone.
-Therapeutic ingredients, like retinoids, alpha hydroxy acids, vitamin C and some peptides are those that can repair existing damage.
-Many therapeutic ingredients can also help slow down aging changes going forward.
-Specialty ingredients are those like salicylic acid, benzoyl peroxide, and tea tree oil for acne; or arbutin, soy, licorice and bearberry for hyperpigmentation.
+Combined with daily sunscreen and a daily retinoid, get into the habit of using an active skincare line and start early.
+The active ingredients in skincare products can be divided into preventative, therapeutic, and specialty.
+Preventative ingredients are those, like topical antioxidants, that are best-used long-term to prevent skin aging.
+That is why it is essential that you start early and why later on, people don’t see the dramatic improvement they might like if they try to repair significant aging changes by using topical antioxidants alone.
+Therapeutic ingredients, like retinoids, alpha hydroxy acids, vitamin C, and some peptides, can repair existing damage.
+Many therapeutic ingredients can also help slow down aging changes in the future.
+Specialty ingredients like salicylic acid, benzoyl peroxide, and tea tree oil for acne; or arbutin, soy, licorice, and bearberry for hyperpigmentation.

-Pick a skin care program that has both preventative and therapeutic components and a specialty component if you need it.
+Pick a skincare program with preventative and therapeutic components and a specialty component if needed.
 You don’t have to break the bank and buy the most expensive line, but understand that some of the bargain brands use active ingredients in very low concentrations for marketing value or in forms that are not effective.
-Your skin care program doesn’t have to be 42 steps just:
+Your skincare program doesn’t have to be 42 steps just:

 - A Hydroxy Acid-- Salicylic acid if you have acne.
-For anti-aging use an alpha-hydroxy (glycolic acid) or multi-fruit acid.
-If you have acne and want anti-aging help too then use both a salicylic acid and an alpha-hydroxy (glycolic acid) or multi-fruit acid unless your skin it too dry or sensitive to tolerate it.
+For anti-aging, use an alpha-hydroxy (glycolic acid) or multi-fruit acid.
+If you have acne and want anti-aging help too, then use both salicylic acid and an alpha-hydroxy (glycolic acid) or multi-fruit acid unless your skin is too dry or sensitive to tolerate it.

 - Pick a couple of antioxidants from the following list.
-Antioxidants contained in many fruits and plants, vitamins, or produced in the lab bind to skin damaging free radicals released by environmental exposure to UV light, pollution, cigarette smoke and various toxins, rendering them harmless.
-Often they are combined with one of the other skin care ingredient types, or multiple are together in one product.
+Antioxidants in many fruits and plants, vitamins, or produced in the lab bind to skin-damaging free radicals released by environmental exposure to UV light, pollution, cigarette smoke, and various toxins, rendering them harmless.
+Often combined with one of the other skincare ingredient types, or multiple are combined in one product.

 - Natural Botanical Antioxidants—There are numerous plant-sourced antioxidants in use today, with more on the way.
 Some of the most effective are: Aloe Vera, Arnica, Basil, Beta-Carotene, Bilberry, Bromelain, Chamomile, Cocoa Seed, CoffeeBerry, Curcumin (Curry), Ginkgo Biloba, Ginseng, Grape Seed, Green Tea, Lavender, Licorice, Lutein, Lycopene, Milk Thistle, Olive Oil, Peppermint, Pomegranates, Quercetin, Resveratrol, Rosemary, Soy, Swiss Green Apple Stem Cell Extract, Tea Tree Oil and Thyme.